quimortiz/dynoplan/README.md

 </p >

-## How to use

-we provide several exectuables and libraries for different different use cases

-## Testing
+## Examples and Tests

-Check the tests to learn how to use the code!
+Check the tests in `test` to learn how to use the code!

 ## Planners